RafalSwat/CloudPaper/README.md

 ## Description

 Application that allows you to store notes in a real-time database.
-Covers Basic functionalities: adding, removing, updating.
+Covers basic functionalities: adding, removing, updating.
 Authentication by email and password.

 ## Gifs